xhavli/ISA24_NetStat/README.md

 #### ICMP a ICMPv6

-As icmp is not using ports, it got default **value 0** as non reachable port number
+As icmp is not using ports, it got **default value 0** as non reachable port number

 #### Rx and Tx traffic

-Connections are sorted descending by total **Rx+Tx** bytes or packets, depending on the sorting option
+Connections are sorted descending by total **Rx + Tx** bytes or packets, depending on the sorting option

 #### Bytes and Packets loads